cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 }
 serializer.archive_buffer(texCoordsBuffer);
 ```
-The \*\_cached functions internaly take case of either serializing or deserialising the necessary data (in above example the content of the returned buffer, i.e. the 2D texture coordinates).
-All \*\_cached functions are designed to be easily integrated into existing, non-serialized code paths.
-The following code shows a non-serialized way of loading a ORCA scene using helper functions of _Gears-Vk_ and creating buffers for positions, indices and texture coordinates.
+The `*_cached` functions internally either serialize or deserialize the necessary data (in the above example, that would be the content of the returned buffer, i.e. the 2D texture coordinates).
+All `*_cached` functions are designed to integrate well into existing, non-serialized code paths.
+The following code shows a non-serialized way of loading an ORCA scene and creating buffers for positions, indices and texture coordinates.
 The code omits iterating through all materials and just creates buffers for the first mesh of one material.
 ```
 // Load an ORCA scene from file auto orca = gvk::orca_scene_t::load_from_file(aPathToOrcaScene);